top of page

 MF Campaign Reusable Marine Flare Coupon.png

-Residents of Del Norte, East Contra Costa County, West Contra Costa County, San Mateo County, City of Morro Bay, and the City of Oceanside can get a special discount on reusable eVDSDs by Sirius Signal.
+Residents of Del Norte, East Contra Costa County, West Contra Costa County, San Mateo County, City of Morro Bay, Marin County, the Port of San Diego, and the City of Oceanside can get a special discount on reusable eVDSDs by Sirius Signal.
 See if your jurisdiction has a discount code by viewing the map below.

 INFORMATION ON MARINE FLARE PILOT PROJECTS IN CALIFORNIA